ibm-cloud-docs/vpc/os-lifecycle.md

 The following table describes the end of support date and license model for Red Hat&reg; Enterprise Linux&reg; operating systems.
 This guest OS is a paid operating system.
 For more information, see [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux){: external}.
 For more information about support for Red Hat, see [FAQs about Red Hat and IBM Cloud® infrastructure](/docs/infrastructure-hub?topic=infrastructure-hub-faqs-for-red-hat-ibm-cloud).

-For information regarding the supported use cases for RHEL AI, see [Red Hat Enterprise Linux AI](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_ai/1.4){: external}.
+When using a RHEL AI 1.x image, ensure you are using the correct RHEL AI image for the profile you are using.
+For more information about the GPU profiles you can use with RHEL AI images, see [Accelerated instance profiles - Gen 3](/docs/vpc?topic=vpc-accelerated-profile-family).
+For information about RHEL AI, including information such as the supported use cases for RHEL AI, see [Red Hat Enterprise Linux AI](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_ai/1.4){: external}.
 {: note}